Fody/InfoOf/readme.source.md

 ## But it is not strong typed

-**Actually it is strong typed**, it just does not have intellisense.
+**Actually it is strong typed**, it does not have intellisense.
 If any of the strings passed into `Info` do not map to a type or member it will log a build error and stop the build.

 ## Security contact information